slott56/slott56.github.io/Pelican/content/blog/2007/12/2007_12_19-i_havent_written_a_program_in_years_how_do_i_rebuild_my_skills.rst

 #.
 CSV parsing is layered onto basic file processing as simply as possible.  `Chapter 19 <http://www.itmaybeahack.com/homepage/books/python/htmlchunks/ch19.html>`_  is a bunch of file-handling modules, including details on CSV.    `Chapter 31 <http://www.itmaybeahack.com/homepage/books/python/htmlchunks/ch31.html>`_  is other file formats.

 #.
-The :strong:`for`  statement processes anything "iterable".
+The ``for``  statement processes anything "iterable".
 This includes files.
 Cleverly, the CSV reader is also iterable.
 There's no bookkeeping, overhead, logic testing, or anything else required for basic sequential processing of most kinds of data.
 While the basic syntax is a `Chapter 7 <http://www.itmaybeahack.com/homepage/books/python/htmlchunks/ch07.html>`_  item, the profound nature of "iterable" has to be revisited throughout part 2.

 #.
 The if/elif/else construct can have as many (or as few) conditions as you need.
 Why add a "switch" or "case" statement and clutter up the syntax?
 Chapter 7 covers this, too, because it's so elegantly simple.